gradio-app/gradio/guides/05_custom-components/01_five-minute-guide.md

 ## Conclusion

-Now that you how the high-level workflow of creating custom components, you can go in depth in the next guides!
+Now that you know the high-level workflow of creating custom components, you can go in depth in the next guides!